davenpi/davenpi.github.io/_pages/pie.md

 ## Build a business which does something useful and interesting.
 Use the money to have fun and help others.
-I'll use the proceeds to fund my adventures and start an investment company which invests in both companies and basic research.
-I will also start some kind of scholarship to help young people discover new heights for themselves.
+I'll use the proceeds to fund my adventures, start an angel investment/venture capital company, and start a nonprofit which invests in basic research.
+I'll also start some kind of scholarship to help young people discover new possibilities for themselves.

 - **Current Progress**: On the scholarship front I have a plan to set aside $10k to help a young person (who couldn't afford it otherwise) get started in aviation.
 I think that would be